-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 2 pounds beef chuck roast or beef stew meat cut into 1-inch chunks
+- 2 pounds beef chuck roast or beef stew meat - cut into 1-inch chunks

-- 1 tsp pepper
+- 1 teaspoon freshly ground black pepper

-- 1 tbsp Italian seasoning
+- 1 tablespoon Italian seasoning

-- 2 tbsp all-purpose flour
+- 2 tablespoon all-purpose flour

-- 6 cloves garlic minced
+- 6 cloves garlic - minced

-- 3 cups low sodium beef broth
+- 3 cups low sodium beef broth or beef stock

-- 1 tbsp Worcestershire sauce
+- 1 tablespoon Worcestershire sauce

 - 1 (14 ounce) can diced tomatoes

-- 1 large onion roughly chopped
+- 1 large yellow onion - diced

-- 5 carrots peeled and chopped
+- 5 carrots - peeled and chopped

-- 2 stalks celery chopped
+- 2 stalks celery - chopped

-- 2 whole star anise optional, but recommended
+- 2 whole star anise - optional, but recommended

 - 1 bay leaf